- Reference Number: HEY-971/2022

-You may be aware that the patent for Mabthera has expired and several biosimilars have been approved and are available to patients.
-The biosimilar drug for rituximab Mabthera used at HEY NHS Hospitals Trust is marketed under the trade name Truxima.
-Since Truxima offers cost savings and enables us to deliver care more effectively, we aim to gradually switch all patients currently using Mabthera over to Truxima.
+You may be aware that the patent for Mabthera expired several years ago and now several biosimilars have been approved and are available to patients.
+The biosimilar drug for rituximab currently used at HEY NHS Hospitals Trust is marketed under the trade name Truxima.
+We will now be changing from this brand over to rituximab biosimilar called Rixathon.
+Since Rixathon offers cost savings and enables us to deliver care more effectively, we aim to gradually switch all patients over to Rixathon.

 What does this mean for me?

-As Truxima and Mabthera contain the same active product (rituximab), treatment for your medical condition remains unchanged.
-You will receive Truxima at your next appointment in Medical Day Unit.
+As Truxima and Rixathon contain the same active product (rituximab), treatment for your medical condition remains unchanged.
+You will receive Rixathon at your next appointment in the Medical Day Unit.
 The appointment will last the same amount of time and the same amount of monitoring will be done by the Nurses.

 What happens if I change to a biosimilar and develop side effects?